sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ### Configuration

 The default values are expanded below.
-Please note that **you do not have to specify all of these options**, this merely shows you the configuration options you *can* set, if you need to deviate from the defaults.
+Please note that **you do not have to specify all of these options**, this merely shows the configuration options you *can* set, if you need to change the defaults.

     sculpin_content_types:
         projects: